ShivaniKhatri96/ThankYouProject/README.md

 ### Completed
 - Data recieved from the backend to use in the Frontend

-### Future goals
-- Implement the Figma design
+- Figma design applied in the Frontend with some minor changes
-- Make sure it has responsive layout
-- Utilize a database
+- Responsive web design applied using media query and flexbox